tbs-ualberta/TBS-Image-Processing-and-Control/README.md

 # Introduction

-This file documents the image_processing_and_control packages written for the Indro Robotics Ranger Mini 2.0 at the Telerobotic and Biorobotic Systems Group Laboratory at the University of Alberta.
-The image processing is intended to run in a Docker container, as it contains various delicate dependencies that need are difficult to install properly locally.
+This file documents the image_processing packages written for the Indro Robotics Ranger Mini received by the Telerobotic and Biorobotic Systems Group Laboratory at the University of Alberta.
+The image processing is intended to run in a Docker container, as it contains various delicate dependencies that are difficult to install properly locally.

 ## Assumptions

 The steps in this document were done with the following assumptions:

-- Operating system: Ubuntu 22
 - ROS version: Humble
 - Camera: ZED 2i